mcfilib/ribimaybe/README.md

 ![](maybe.gif)

-A tiny Ruby library that provides the Maybe datatype which is a Functor, Applicative Functor and Monad instance.
+A tiny Ruby library that provides a Maybe datatype which is a Functor, Applicative Functor and Monad instance.

 ## Installation